Skip to content

 └── user_groups.yml

-In the Lens folder structure, you define and organize the artifacts according to the key steps in building the semantic model: loading data, defining tables, adding dimensions and measures, creating views, and managing user groups.
+In the semantic model folder structure, you define and organize the artifacts according to the key steps in building the semantic model: loading data, defining tables, adding dimensions and measures, creating views, and managing user groups.

 Here are the .sql files you use for each entity: